samblenny/usbgamepad/README.md

 - [How To Solder Headers](https://learn.adafruit.com/how-to-solder-headers)

-For this build, I included a microSD card BFF board that isn't used in `code.py` because it adds some mechanical stability.
+For this build, I included an otherwise unused microSD card BFF board because it adds some mechanical stability.
 Also, I might want to use SD cards later.
 If you don't care about SD cards, adjust these instructions accordingly (you might want to select different headers).

 ### Getting Ready